go-vikunja/vikunja/docs/content/doc/setup/reverse-proxies.md

 ![1](https://user-images.githubusercontent.com/76781738/147372191-c4929564-7d68-4445-b267-e32cadb6aa8b.png)

-Then fill in the form
+Then fill in the form:

 - Your domain or subdomain of choice
 - The vikunja frontend IP address as found before, alternatively you could assign the hostname of the container `vikunja_frontend_1`